walkenho/Scrapbooks/Data-Science/ml-optimization-algorithms.md

 W = W - alpha * v_dW
 b = b - alpha * v_db

-Using the momenta smoothes out the oscillations in the descent, allowing us to choose a larger learner parameter alpha.
+The advantage of using the momentum gradient descent is that the momenta smooth out the oscillations in the descent.
+This allows us to choose a larger learner parameter alpha.

-### In Practice
+### Practical Considerations
 * The larger beta, the smoother the update.
 However, too large a beta can smooth it out too much
 * Common choice range between 0.8 and 0.999.
-In case of doubt (or lazynees), beta = 0.9 is often a reasonable default.
+In case of doubt (or lazyness), beta = 0.9 is often a reasonable default.
 * people often don't bother with bias correction (since decay time is about 10 iterations for beta = 0.9)
 * often, one sees the 1-beta factor omitted, resulting in: v_dW = beta * dW + dW
   For this implementation, we need to adapt the alpha to alpha/(1-beta).
 However, this is a bit problematic, since it mixes alpha and beta and if you tune one, you need to re-tune the other, too.